 - Religious holidays / observations

 It will also be your responsibility to take attendance each week and report this to the CE coordinators.
-After we have confirmed your hours and given you a group number, we will be sharing a Google Doc with all of the CE tutors where you can note attendance for each week under your specific group number.
+After we have confirmed your hours and given you a group number, we will share a google form where you can take attendance each week.
 If a tutee is absent, you must also note this and if the absence was excused or unexcused.
-Tutees are allowed two (2) unexcused absences throughout the semester.
+Tutees are allowed three (3) unexcused absences throughout the semester.
 After this, they will be dropped from your group and someone else can sign up to take their place.
-Therefore, it is imperative that you correctly notate whether their absence was excused or not.
+Therefore, it is imperative that you correctly note whether their absence was excused or not.

 If you ever have questions about what constitutes an excused absence versus an unexcused absence, please feel free to email us!